deoktr/ansible/README.md

 reboot
 ```

-Then you can start the ansible script.
+Then you can start the ansible script, it will stop after changing the ansible
+user password, update it in inventory and restart it.

 Or you can directly start it from root user via SSH.